 In April 1978, Wilkerson lead the manhunt and capture of Gene Leroy Hart, who was sought for the murders of three Girl Scouts while they attended Girl Scout Camp.
 Wilkerson was awarded the OSBI Distinguished Service Medal for his actions.

 In 1979, he graduated from the University of Tulsa College of Law and was admitted to the Oklahoma Bar.
-He left the OSBI in 1978 and founded a personnel assessment company that eventually became Orion Systems, one of the nation’s largest personnel assessment and integrity testing companies.
+He left the OSBI in 1978 and founded a personnel assessment company that eventually became Orion Systems, one of the nation’s largest personnel assessment companies.
 Orion Systems has administered more than 30 million surveys.

 In 1980, he co-authored the best-selling book Someone Cry for the Children: The Unsolved Girl Scout Murders of Oklahoma and the Case of Gene Leroy Hart.